 No!
 Peanuts are legumes and not nuts and they’re covered in carcinogenic mold known as aflatoxin — a byproduct of storing and processing peanuts.
 I’d recommend staying away from peanuts because their cons clearly outweigh their pros.

 You don’t need to eat nuts to lose weight.
-I’ve said numerous times already that losing weight is a byproduct of a healthy dietary lifestyle, sufficient exercise and good sleep.
+I’ve said numerous times already that losing weight is a byproduct of a healthy lifestyle, sufficient exercise and good sleep.

 There is no single food that you have to or should eat to drop a few pounds.
 Just keep your healthy fat intake high and your carb intake low.